vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/HighAvailability/service_node_ha.rst

 =====================================================

 In a large HPC cluster deployed by Omnia, service nodes are used to balance the load on the OIM.
 Each service node is responsible for discovering and provisioning a set of compute nodes.
 For such scenarios, in order to maintain uninterrupted cluster experience, Omnia provides an option to enable high availability for the service nodes.
-HA Service nodes are brought online when their associated Service nodes fail.
+Omnia achieves this in the form of Active/Passive service nodes - provides a fully redundant instance of the service nodes, which is only brought online when its associated primary node fails.

 Prerequisites
 --------------

-* To enable and configure the HA for OIM, fill up the necessary parameters in the ``high_availability_config.yml`` config file present in the ``/opt/omnia/input/project_default/`` directory.
-Refer the following table while doing so:
+* To enable and configure the HA for Service nodes, fill up the necessary parameters in the ``high_availability_config.yml`` config file present in the ``/opt/omnia/input/project_default/`` directory.
+Once the config file is updated, run the ``prepare_oim.yml`` playbook.

     .. csv-table:: Parameters for Service Node HA
         :file: ../../../Tables/sn_ha.csv
         :header-rows: 1
         :keepspace:

+* Ensure that the passive service nodes have ``service_node`` role assigned to them in the ``/opt/omnia/input/project_default/roles_config.yml`` input file.
+For more information, `click here <../composable_roles.html>`_.

+* Ensure that the passive service nodes are in booted state before provisioning.

 Playbook execution
 -------------------

-Once the details are provided to the input files, HA service nodes can be discovered during the cluster discovery and provision process using the below command:
+Once the details have been provided to the input files and the ``prepare_oim.yml`` playbook is executed, passive service nodes can be discovered during the cluster discovery and provision process using the below command:

 ::

     ansible-playbook discovery_provision.yml --tags "management_layer"

+.. note:: Ensure that ``local_repo.yml`` playbook has been executed successfully before provisioning.

 Sample
 -------

 ::

-    Service_node_ha:
+    service_node_ha:

-        enable_servicenode_ha: false
+        enable_service_ha: false

-          Service_nodes:
+          service_nodes:

          	- virtual_ip_address: “10.5.0.11”

-                Active_node: “ABC123”
+                active_node_service_tag: “ABC123”

-                passive_node:
+                passive_nodes:

-                  - Node_details: “DEF456”
+                  - node_service_tags: [“DEF456”]

             - virtual_ip_address: “10.5.0.12”

-                Active_node: “GHI789”
+                active_node_service_tag: “GHI789”

-                passive_node:

-                  - Node_details: “JKL012”
+                passive_nodes:

+                  - node_service_tags: [“JKL012”, "XYZ765"]

             - virtual_ip_address: “10.5.0.13”

-                Active_node: “MNO345”
+                active_node_service_tag: “MNO345”

-                passive_node:

-                  - Node_details: “pQR678”
+                passive_nodes:

+                  - node_service_tags: [“pQR678”, "STU901", "VWX234"]